 Madeline Bruser, pianist and author of The Art of Practicing, will be the Program Director.
 She will teach the main music workshops and will co-lead the discussion groups each day.
 Click here for her biography.

-1. Performing Participants
+1. Master Class Participants

 Housing and Meals